 In 1960, Rudy Johnson, his wife, and 3 young children headed to Peru to plant a church.
 The work was hard, and they were not joined by any co-laborers for nearly 7 years.

 But the church grew through persistence and faithfulness.
 In fact, the church planted more than 40 more churches.
 It’s been estimated that this church has now influenced 128 million people.

 Despite his objections, Rudy sensed God’s calling to Cusco.
-He sold his house, and returned to the field.
-I met Rudy in the Fall of 2000, where he indicated he was looking for the first $750,000 to acquire the property and start a church and school in Cusco.
+He sold his house and returned to the field.
+I met Rudy in the Fall of 2000, and he indicated he was looking for the first $750,000 to acquire property and start a church and school in Cusco.
 To this day I remember Rudy’s plea: “All I want to do is to change a city…”

 Read about the outcome of Rudy’s plea in my next blog.
 But for now, focus upon his words and their challenge.
-How many of us would pray for a city, and ask that God use us to change that city?
-Perhaps, we should start today.
+How many of us would pray for a city, and ask God to use us to change that city?
+Perhaps we should start today.
 Such is the generous life.